NextSDS Logo

 Ingestion

-For advice, contact a Poisons Information Centre or a doctor at once.
-Urgent hospital treatment is likely to be needed.
-If swallowed do NOT induce vomiting.
-If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
-Observe the patient carefully.
-Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
-Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
+Contact a Poisons Information Centre or a doctor at once.
+Do NOT induce vomiting.
+If vomiting occurs, lean patient forward or place on left side to maintain open airway and prevent aspiration.
+Rinse mouth with water, then provide liquid slowly.
 Transport to hospital or doctor without delay.

 Immediate Medical Attention